Culture in Missoula, Montana: Arts

 Missoula has a thriving arts scene.
 The Big Sky Documentary Film Festival, the largest film event in Montana, takes place each February and showcases over 100 non-fiction films from around the world.
-The International Wildlife Film Festival is held annually at the historic Wilma Theatre.
+The International Wildlife Film Festival is held annually at the historic Roxy Theater.
 The Missoula Children's Theatre is an international touring program that visits nearly 1,000 communities per year.
 The Children's Theatre routinely has residencies in all fifty states, Canada, Japan, Germany, Italy, and many other countries.
 The Missoula Art Museum exhibits a variety of contemporary art.
 The museum was founded in 1975, and in 2005 the facilities were renovated and expanded.
 The museum offers art classes, tours, gallery talks, and has free admission.

 The city is mentioned in novels of Ernest Hemingway, Stephen Frey, Chuck Palahniuk, James Lee Burke, James Crumley, and former resident Norman Maclean.
 In his novel, A River Runs Through It, Maclean wrote that "[t]he world is full of bastards, the number increasing rapidly the further one gets from Missoula, Montana."

 Missoula is home to a diverse music scene.
 Members of bands such as Deranged Diction (Jeff Ament), which formed in Missoula, later moved to Seattle and became key members of groups such as Green River, Mother Love Bone, Pearl Jam, Silkworm, and Love Battery, playing an important role in the birth of the grunge movement.
 The city is prominently featured in "Apology Song" by Oregon indie-band The Decemberists.
 Prior to moving to Portland, The Decemberists frontman Colin Meloy studied at the University of Montana, where he formed a band named Tarkio.
 Wantage Record hosted Totalfest, a yearly DIY music festival featuring local and touring acts, which ended in 2015 after 14 years, in Missoula.

 Ukulele is taught in the public schools.